Gavin Wang

 Undergraduate at JHU

 Hello!
-I’m Gavin Wang, a junior Physics major at Johns Hopkins University.
-I’m broadly interested in exoplanets and research them with a variety of methods.
-My current projects include brown dwarf high-resolution spectroscopy with Jerry Xuan, direct imaging of potentially the coldest exoplanet with William Balmer, and testing planet formation models by measuring the properties of two planets in the youngest multi-transiting system.
-I am also developing statistical techniques with Dr. Néstor Espinoza to reduce 1/f noise in JWST’s near-IR detectors.
-In the upcoming summer, I’ll be working with Dr. Jessica Spake on atmospheric escape.
+I’m Gavin Wang, a rising senior Physics major at Johns Hopkins University.
+I’m interested in the precise characterization of exoplanets and use a variety of methods to study them.
+My current projects include high-resolution spectroscopy of exoplanets with Jessica Spake and brown dwarfs with Jerry Xuan, direct imaging of potentially the coldest exoplanet with William Balmer, and testing planet formation models by measuring the properties of two planets in the youngest multi-transiting system.
+I am also developing likelihood-based techniques with Néstor Espinoza to reduce 1/f noise in JWST’s near-IR detectors.

-In the past, I searched for transit variability signatures using TESS under Dr. Espinoza’s mentorship, and recently completed a precise mass measurement of an evaporating hot Saturn with William Balmer.
+In the past, I searched for transit variability signatures using TESS under Dr. Espinoza’s mentorship, and recently completed a precise mass measurement of HAT-P-67 b, the largest known exoplanet, with William Balmer.
 I was also an active member of the TESS Followup Observing Program in high school, where I helped discover and characterize a dozen exoplanets for the TESS mission.